jfm-data/jfm-data.github.io/_posts/2022-02-28-GOT-explains-crypto.md

 From a slightly edited passage from a later Tyrion POV chapter, Varys presents an idea of why:

-<blockquote style="background-color:rgba(235, 235, 235, 0.7);font-size:20px; text-align: left; padding:24px;"> “Power is a curious thing, my lord.
+<blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;">  “Power is a curious thing, my lord.
 Perchance you have considered the riddle I posed you that day in the inn?”

 “It has crossed my mind a time or two,” Tyrion admitted.
 “The king, the priest, the rich man—who lives and who dies?
 Who will the swordsman obey?
 It’s a riddle without an answer, or rather, too many answers.
 All depends on the man with the sword.”